Gurpartap/cognizant/README.md

 And if it matters, cognizant means "having knowledge or being aware of", according to Apple's Dictionary.

-PS: Although the core works efficiently, yet conditions, notifications, the command interface to the utility, documentation and some other features need a lot of work.
+PS: Although the core works efficiently, yet conditions, notifications, documentation and some other features need a lot of work.
 Contributions will be overwhelmingly welcomed!

 PS2: This README is written as a roadmap for the features planned for cognizant.
 Some of them might not yet be implemented (e.g. conditions, notifications,